 FROM SEED TO SIP

-Then, we move on to our SmartBarley project, which works directly with barley farmers across the country to help them benchmark their inputs and outputs to improve their performance.
-We’ve also partnered with the University of Idaho and the Bureau of Reclamation to install 9 Agrimet stations in key barley growing regions in Southern Idaho and Montana.
-The stations deliver real-time weather data to barley growers and other crops to help them use water more efficiently – the pilot program helped growers reduce their water use between 9% and 23%.
+- Partnering with the University of Idaho and the Bureau of Reclamation to install 9 Agrimet stations in key barley growing regions in Southern Idaho and Montana.
+These stations deliver real-time weather data to barley growers to help them use water more efficiently.
+The pilot program helped growers reduce their water use between 9 percent and 23 percent.

 Our employees play a key role in helping us drive our water stewardship efforts, and have been instrumental in our success in reducing water use across our U.S. breweries by nearly 50 percent over the last 10 years.
 Our employees also join local partners each year to clean up thousands of pounds of trash and debris from local ecosystems, remove invasive species, plant thousands of trees and native grasses to improve filtration and run off, and much more.